AlfredoMartins/phone-task-testing/readme.md

 `Alfredo Martins` is in charge of everything related to this task.

 ### Schedule
-This work was done in no more than `7 days` using a flexible time schedule.
+This work was completed in approximately `7 days` using a flexible time schedule.

 ### Planning risks
 Skipped